tauri-apps/tauri-docs/docs/en/usage/development/integration.md

 ## `src-tauri/tauri.conf.json`

 Edit `src-tauri/tauri.conf.json`:
-Depending on your development setup, you will probably need to update two important entry points for tauri:
+Depending on your development setup, you will probably need to update two important entry points for Tauri:

 - your bundled assets (`distDir`)
 - your development server (`devPath`)